 Next, apples are an excellent source of vitamin C and polyphenols.
 The latter are effective compounds that boost your body’s disease-fighting capabilities.
 Studies show that regular intake of apples (and fruit in general) can lower your risk of (3):

 It’s important to note that a majority of the polyphenols in apples are found beneath their skin.
 You should, therefore, ensure you eat the whole of it to get its benefits.
 But, of course, with a rap sheet like these, you can always count on finding apples among the top 5 fruits to eat everyday.
 That said, don’t you think an apple a day will keep the doctor away?

 Blueberries are particularly popular for their anti-inflammatory and antioxidant properties.
 Specifically, they have high levels of anthocyanin and flavonoids.
-The two compounds are useful for fighting cell-damaging radicals that can make you sick (2).
+The two compounds are useful for fighting cell-damaging free radicals that contribute to aging and disease (2).

 Several studies indicate that high levels of anthocyanins have several health benefits, including reducing the risk of (2):

 In one study, over 200,000 participants were enrolled to examine the effects of anthocyanin-rich berries.
 They exhibited a 5% decline in their risk of developing type 2 diabetes for every 17 grams of anthocyanin-rich berries taken daily (5).

 So if you’re ever looking for something to add to your list of fruits and vegetables that are safe to eat everyday, try blueberries.
 Also, if you’re looking for another reason why to eat fruits and vegetables everyday, think of how good blueberries taste.
 That should give you the extra incentive.